tfwillems/HipSTR/README.md

 For other model organisms, we recommend that you modify the [framework](https://github.com/HipSTR-Tool/HipSTR-references/blob/master/mouse/mouse_reference.md) we used to build the mouse BED file.

-1. Use [Tandem Repeats Finder](https://tandem.bu.edu/trf/trf.html) or other tools to scan the reference genome for STRs
-2. Reformat the resulting output to conform with the format outlined above

 <a id="str-vcf"></a>

 ### VCF file